New Jersey In-Store Slip & Fall Accident Lawyer

 - Eyewitness testimony regarding the accident

-Contact Our New Jersey Retail Store Slip & Fall Accident Lawyers Today For Legal Guidance Regarding Your Case
+Contact A New Jersey In-Store Slip & Fall Accident Lawyer Today For Legal Guidance Regarding Your Case

 Any person who suffers a slip and fall accident-related injury at a “big box” nationwide chain like Walgreens, CVS, ShopRite, Walmart, Home Depot, or Lowes may have a valid case against the business, but the process may not always be a smooth one.
 The legal responsibility of the store will depend on whether it had reasonable notice of the unsafe condition and a chance to fix it, among other, more complicated, factors.
 This is why you need the experienced legal guidance of a qualified slip and fall accident lawyer to advocate on your behalf.
 At Blume Forte Fried Zerres & Molinari we can help you: